venkataramaraoguttikonda/marine-debris-detection-yolov8/README.md

 <class_id> <x_center> <y_center> <width> <height>
 ```

-> Note: This repository only includes the **test set** for evaluating pretrained models.
+> Note: This repository only includes the **test set** for evaluating our best models.
 > For full dataset access (train/val), refer to the original NASA-IMPACT repo linked above.

 ---